 The game’s art is fantastic and gorgeous along with the music.
 Studio Ghibli created the animated cutscenes, but there aren’t many of them.
 There are less than 10 minutes of animation throughout the whole game and that’s very disappointing.
 I felt they shouldn’t have bothered at that point.
 There’s also a lot of unspoken dialogue and it just seems random when it happens.
 Towards the end, there are hardly any cut scenes and it drove me nuts.
 Why waste the great voice acting and animation only to spread it randomly and unevenly throughout the game?
 Other than that colors pop on a 1080p HDTV with bright vibrant colors thanks to Studio Ghibli’s art style that everyone has grown to love and appreciate.

 In the end, Ni no Kuni has a very engaging story that will keep you hooked for dozens of hours, the combat tries to change things from the typical JRPG format, but there are a few flaws in it.
 Your spells can be interrupted often and when you defend sometimes won’t register or you don’t get enough time before enemy attacks.
 You get about a second before the enemy attacks.
-In that time you need to order your team to defend and defend yourself.
+During that time you need to order your team to defend and defend yourself.
 It can be tough during boss fights.
 I also hated the focus on magic and the game was overly difficult during the last 3/4.
 Other than that the combat was fine.
 The game suffers from tedium towards the end, and the side quests start feeling the same and you just want the game to end.
 There is some post-end content, but most people might skip this.
 Ni no Kuni is a perfect game for JRPG fans, but non-fans won’t find enough here to change their minds.